BioBoost/course-object-oriented-programming-with-cpp/06_pointers/readme.md

 }
 ```

 While the parameters are still passed by value, this time the addresses to the actual memory are copied.
-However via that same address we have access to the original data.
+However via that same address one has access to the original data.

 ```text
 Before call to swap: